Archbishop of Canterbury

 This sovereign claimed the right of investing prelates with the ring and crozier, symbols of the spiritual jurisdiction which belongs to the Church alone.

-Rather than yield, the archbishop went into exile, until at last the king was obliged to submit to the ageing but inflexible prelate.
+Rather than yield, the archbishop went into exile, until at last the king was obliged to submit to the aging but inflexible prelate.

 In the midst of his harassing cares, Saint Anselm found time for writings which have made him celebrated as the father of scholastic theology, while in metaphysics and in science he had few equals.